mwcz/clayto-hugo/content/posts/023 - colorpal cli/index.md

     $color2: rgb(254,250,203);

-ColorPal also has a [web interface][4] which you might find more convenient, depending on your needs  The command-line utility is very convenient if you need to automate palette generation for a large number of images.
+ColorPal also has a [web interface][4] which you might find more convenient, depending on your needs.
+The command-line utility is very convenient if you need to automate palette generation for a large number of images.

 All the code is available [on GitHub][6].
 Bug reports and pull requests are much appreciated. :)

-I've written other [posts about ColorPal][1].

 [1]: /tag/colorpal "Posts about ColorPal"
 [2]: http://nodejs.org/ "Node.js official site"